-Panels C and D of Figures 2 and 3 help demonstrate why the P+S and P-D+S models are less accurate than the P-S+S model.
-Panel C shows the results of regressing the principal VA estimates on the true principal effects.
+The key result previously shown in Figure 2 is that high attrition rates lead to weakly connected networks and, ultimately, inaccurate estimates of principals' effects from the P+S FE model.
+Together, Figures 3 and 4 help elucidate the source of this inaccuracy.
+Figure 4 shows the results of regressing the principal VA estimates on the true principal effects.
 In models with school FE, the estimated coefficient is roughly 0.9, with a small amount of bias introduced by controlling for the prior-year test score in models with principal and school effects.
-Panel D, however, shows that the P+S model contains substantially greater estimation error.
-This noise component contains no information about principal effectiveness and thus lowers the accuracy of the P+S model.
-As expected, the P-D+S model in Tennessee is bounded between the P+S and P-S+S models, as it partially restricts network sizes, though not to the extent of the P-S+S model.
+The prior-year test score also serves as a strong proxy for unobserved student heterogeneity, such that the small amount of bias is outweighed by the gain in precision from lower mean squared error.17 Notably, the bias measure for the FE models is very similar in low attrition and high attrition scenarios.
+By comparison, Figure 3 shows that the P+S FE model contains substantially greater estimation error in the high attrition scenario.
+This noise component contains no information about principal effectiveness and thus lowers the accuracy of the P+S FE model.